SimoneRebora/DHLabVerona/README.md

 # DHLabVerona
-Materials for the *Advanced Digital Humanities Lab* at the University of Verona.
+Materials and [slides](https://simonerebora.github.io/DHLabVerona/#/) for the *Advanced Digital Humanities Lab* at the University of Verona.

 ## Learning outcomes